SebastianLeclerc/quic_experimental/README.md

 /opt/emqx/etc/base.hocon #Needs QUIC listener
 ```

-To enable measurement in edge
+To enable measurement in edge:

 Go to Web GUI and login, e.g.: ```http://192.168.0.34:18083/``` with admin + public (default, has to change).
 Go to Integration> Rules> Create> Either an ingress or an egress rule with “Action” to republish matches to, e.g., ```__edge/egress```.
 Note that message time broker is typically negligable, hence both rules probably not needed.
 ```
 //Egress rule